Taapsee Pannu: Other work and media image

-Pannu has featured in Forbes India's list of Celebrity 100 in 2018 at 67th position with an estimate income of ₹15.48 crore.
-She was featured for a second time in 2019 ranking 68th.
-In 2017, she was featured in the magazine's 30 Under 30 list.
-She was ranked in The Times Most Desirable Women at No. 36 in 2019, at No. 23 in 2020.
+In 2018, she featured in Forbes Indias list of Celebrity 100 at 67th position with an estimate income of ₹15.48 crore.
+She was featured for a second time in 2019, ranking 68th.
+Pannu has frequently featured in Times' 50 Most Desirable Women list, she ranked 36th in 2019, and 23rd in 2020.
+Pannu is an active celebrity endorser for Uber, Garnier, Nivea, Kurkure and Women's Horlicks.

-Pannu runs an event management company called The Wedding Factory which she manages along with her sister Shagun and friend Farah Parvaresh.
+Pannu runs an event management company called "The Wedding Factory" which she manages along with her sister Shagun and friend Farah Parvaresh.
 In 2018, she bought the badminton franchise Pune 7 Aces which plays in the Premier Badminton League.
 In 2019, Pannu raised awareness about children's health, and gender parity on Twitter with hashtag #WhyTheGap.
-Pannu has also served as the brand ambassador for Uber, Garnier, Nivea, Kurkure and Women's Horlicks.

-On december 24, 2022 she attends NDTV's show "Jai Jawan" and tested her mettle.
+In December 2022, she attended NDTV's show "Jai Jawan" and tested her mettle.